Rustam-Z/cpp-programming/README.md

 10. C++ Program to Calculate the Area of Right Angle Triangle.
 11. C++ Program to Calculate the Area and Perimeter of a Rectangle.
 12. C++ Program to Calculate the Area and Perimeter of a Square.
+13. C++ Program to Find ASCII Value of a Character.
+14. C++ Program to Find the Size of int, float, double, and char.
+15. C++ Program to Swap Two Numbers.

-13. C++ program that converts between Celsius and Fahrenheit temperatures based on user input.
+16. C++ program that converts between Celsius and Fahrenheit temperatures based on user input.
 You can also add conversions for Kelvin.
-14. C++ Program to Find ASCII Value of a Character.
-15. C++ Program to Find the Size of int, float, double, and char.
-16. C++ Program to Check Whether a Number is Even or Odd.
+17. C++ Program to Check Whether a Number is Even or Odd.
-17. C++ Program to Check Whether a Number is Positive or Negative.
+18. C++ Program to Check Whether a Number is Positive or Negative.
-18. C++ Program to Check Whether a Character is a Vowel or Consonant.
+19. C++ Program to Check Whether a Character is a Vowel or Consonant.
-19. C++ Program to find the Largest Number Among Three Numbers.
+20. C++ Program to find the Largest Number Among Three Numbers.
-20. C++ Program to find if the entered year is a leap year or not.
+21. C++ Program to find if the entered year is a leap year or not.
-21. C++ program that allows the user to perform basic arithmetic operations (addition, subtraction, multiplication, division) on two numbers.
+22. C++ program that allows the user to perform basic arithmetic operations (addition, subtraction, multiplication, division) on two numbers.
 You can also add error handling for division by zero.
-22. BMI Calculator: Create a program that calculates a person's Body Mass Index (BMI) based on their weight and height input.
+23. BMI Calculator: Create a program that calculates a person's Body Mass Index (BMI) based on their weight and height input.
 Provide a classification of whether the person is underweight, normal weight, overweight, or obese.
 Use cin, cout.
     Formula: bmi = weight / (height * height)

     | bmi < 18.5 | Underweight |